 "ok" or "not ok" line with SKIP directive

 The dot display may be terminated early by a "Bail out!" line.
 In this case the rest of the stream is discarded and there is no further output.

 After the dot display completes, tapview passes through "not ok" lines, omitting those with a SKIP directive.
 Not-ok lines with SKIPs or TODOs are not counted as failures for purposes of setting tapview’s return value.

 Lines beginning with "ok" are ignored, unless the line has a TODO directive in which case it is considered unexpected and passed through.

 "Bail out!" lines are passed through, after which an error is returned.

 YAML blocks are passed through following either an "ok" or "not-ok" line.

 A statistics line is issued after the dot display and any message lines passed through.

-The most notable internal inconsistency is in whether a plan line is optional or required; tapview considers it required, in accordance with the draft of the TAP version 14 specification.
+The most notable internal inconsistency is in whether a plan line is optional or required; tapview considers it required, in accordance with the TAP version 14 specification.

-Returns 3 if it cannot run on your system due to missing features; 2 if it saw a "Bail out!" line; 1 if it saw a "not ok" line without a SKIP or TODO, or the expected number of tests failed to match a single valid plan line, or the entire test sequence was skipped; 0 otherwise.
+Returns 2 if it saw a "Bail out!" line; 1 on a missing plan line, an ill-formed plan line, or if the expected number of tests failed to match a single valid plan line, or the entire test sequence was skipped; 0 otherwise.